chathurangat/nodejs-webpack-es6-docker/README.txt

 npm install

-2. Running the applciation with docker-compose
+2. Running the application with docker-compose

 docker-compose up